cctbx/cctbx_project/simtbx/diffBragg/README.md

 iotbx.reflection_file_converter  --unit_cell="79.09619904, 79.09619904, 38.41749954, 90, 90, 90" --space_group=P43212 --mtz=iobs_all.mtz --mtz_root_label=I iobs_all.hkl=intensities
 ```

-and then note the location so it can be included in your processing configuration files below, described below.
+and then note the location so it can be included in your processing configuration files, described below.

 <a name="hopper_process"></a>
 # Using `diffBragg.stills_process`

-We have simulated 104 images, and now we shall process them using the command line tool `diffBragg.stills_process`, a child program of `dials.stills_process`.
+We have simulated 104 images, and now we shall process them using the command line tool `diffBragg.stills_process`, a version of `dials.stills_process` which optionally uses `diffBragg` refinement.
 Crucially, we will be disabling outlier rejection and all forms of refinement that are usually done during `dials.stills_process` analysis, in favor of the pixel refinement tools in diffBragg, which are wrapped in `diffBragg.stills_process`.

 <a name="spectra"></a>
 ## X-ray spectra